 Students are expected to contribute toward a positive and supportive environment and are required to conduct themselves in a responsible manner.
 Academic misconduct includes all forms of academic dishonesty such as cheating, plagiarism, fabrication, fraud, deceit, using the work of others without their permission, aiding other students in committing academic offences, misrepresenting academic assignments prepared by others as one's own, or any other forms of academic dishonesty including falsification of any information on any Yukon University document.

-Please refer to Academic Regulations & Procedures for further details about academic standing and student rights and responsibilities.
+Please refer to Academic Regulations & Procedures (updated bi-annually) for further details about academic standing, and student rights and responsibilities: www.yukonu.ca/policies/academic-regulations